 How to remove website shortcuts in Google Chrome

 In the following guide, you will learn how to remove shortcuts section in Chrome desktop.
 After that, the section will be empty, leaving a blank white area or background if you using a theme.

-- Go to the new tab, and click Customize.Advertisement
+- Go to the new tab, and click Customize or a pencil icon.Advertisement

 - Head to the Shortcuts menu.

 - Enable the Hide shortcuts option, then click Done.

 - The shortcuts of most visited sites are now gone!

 - Computer device

 The shortcuts are hidden, but you can recover them by enabling the Shortcut option on Chrome’s setting (see the third step).